le2kbqoahhkv68/code-challenge-motork/README.md

 - As a user, I want to have a list of vehicle cards.
   - Dynamic store namespaced module scaffolding.
 IMPORTANT NOTE: I have used the state to store the received data from the API as it's a requirement of the code test but I'd not keep that information in the state.
   - Add `axios` and API integration.
-  - Dumb component.
+  - Dumbs component for CarCard and CarList.
+  - Search view which contains the business logic and map the state with the dummy components.
 - As a user, I want to save my preferred vehicles and keep them saved if a refresh the page.
+- As a user, I want to have not free vehicles disabled.
 - As a user, I want to be able to show the current KM of the vehicle.
 - As a user, I want to be able to show the current MILES of the vehicle.
 - As a user, I want to find vehicles introducing the make, model and version.
-- As a user, I want to have not free vehicles disabled.
 - As a user, I want to have an error handler of the whole application.
   - Error page.
   - Notifications.